Get Involved / Ways To Give

 What is Circle of Friends?

-Circle of Friends are individuals who join together to raise a combined total of $10,000 in individual gifts of $500 or more.
+Circle of Friends are individuals who either on their own or join together to raise a total of $10,000 to supprot Friends of the Children.
 Each Circle sponsors one child’s participation in the program for one year.
 This includes a portion of staffing costs for a paid, professional mentor, staff development and training, regular activities with the Achiever (academic tutoring, arts and science field trips and activities, community centers) and special activities or what we refer to as helping Achievers find their spark (dance lessons, extra academic supplies, swimming lessons).

 Because we make a long term investment in our Achievers, we encourage donors to consider developing relationships with the Achiever they sponsor.
 Getting to know an Achiever over time allows investors to see the results of their support in a direct way and can create important relationships for our Achievers as they grow up (connections to other business leaders, internships etc).
 Your support means the world to our kids.
 Become a Circle Member today!